 DEPARTMENT OF HEALTH IN ORANGE COUNTY ENCOURAGES PROPER FOOD SAFETY THIS HOLIDAY SEASON

-With the holiday season fast approaching, the Florida Department of Health in Orange County encourages Floridians to keep food safe by practicing basic food safety measures while preparing meals this Thanksgiving.
+The holiday season is a time to gather with family and friends.
+The Florida Department of Health in Orange County would like to encourage Floridians to make it a healthy and safe season by practicing basic food safety measures while preparing meals.

 The department recommends the following for reducing the chances of food contamination.